sillsdev/ptx2pdf/docs/documentation/SideBars.md

 The above show that using `smart` reduces the space used on the page by a line in the case where the linespacing is smaller. `none` further affects the space used, by altering the internal layout within the sidebar, but it the issue of lost back-to-back registration means that it is normally unsuitable for long sidebars.

 Note: all of the comparisons above used `\XeTeXuseglyphmetrics=1` and a `BorderPadding` of 1.
-Not making use of glyph-based metrics would have caused a noticable increase in the spacing.
+Not making use of glyph-based metrics would have caused a noticeable increase in the spacing.

 #### Comparison of options for headingsbox